erincatto/box2c/docs/simulation.md

 when you are done with them.

 ### Body Definition
-Before a body is created you must create a body definition (b2BodyDef).
+Before a body is created you must create a body definition (`b2BodyDef`).
 The body definition holds the data needed to create and initialize a body correctly.

-Because Box2D uses a C API, a function is provided to create a valid body definition.
+Because Box2D uses a C API, a function is provided to create a default body definition.

 ```c